securzecom/dpdpa-docs/docs/1. Overview/Duties and Obligations of Data Fiduciaries.md

 ---

 - **Duty to Obtain Clear and Informed Consent**
   A Data Fiduciary must always inform individuals about why their data is being collected and how it will be used, before collecting it.
-Consent must be free, specific, informed, and unambiguous.
+Consent taken must be free, specific, informed, and unambiguous.
 Individuals should also be able to withdraw consent just as easily as they gave it.

   :::info Example
-  If a shopping website asks for your phone number to deliver an order, it cannot later use that number for advertising without first asking your permission.
+  If a shopping website asks for your phone number to deliver an order, it cannot later use that number for advertising without first getting your consent.
   :::

 - **Duty to Provide Transparent Notices**